-Haryana Tourism: Haryana is a place in the northern India that has been divided from Punjab to create a different state.
+Haryana is a place in northern India that has been divided from Punjab to create a different state.
 It is in the foothills of Aravalli and is famous for retaining many past historical cultures of the country.
-Devotees from all over India and travellers come here to enjoy the taste of ancient India depicted in the art and culture followed by the residents of the place.
+Devotees from all over India and travelers come here to enjoy the taste of ancient India depicted in the art and culture followed by the residents of the place.
 Haryana means the home of God that has a combination of both the past tradition and modern creation.
-The state celebrates festivals of art and culture and offers exquisite archaeology and panoramic landscapes to the visitors.
+The state celebrates festivals of art and culture and offers exquisite archaeology and panoramic landscapes to visitors.

-Best tourist destinations of Haryana
+Best Tourist Destinations of Haryana

-Kurukshetra of Haryana tourism
+1. Kurukshetra of Haryana tourism

 It is a traditional religious place related to the great Hindu epic, Mahabharata.
 It is believed that the famous war between Kauravas and the Pandavas was fought here.
 Temples and forts draw tourists where they can feel the former religious essence.
 Temples like the Birla Mandir and Bhadra Kali mandir are the Hindu temples of the city.
 There is also the Chatti Patsahi Gurudwara to which many Sikhs are drawn.
 There are many rivers in the city that is believed to wash the sins of people.